ME-ICA/tedana/docs/outputs.rst

                                                     coefficients.
-Each map corresponds to the same component index in the mixing matrix and component table. desc-ICA_decomposition.json                         Metadata for the ICA decomposition. desc-ICA_metrics.tsv                                TEDICA component table.
-A BIDS Derivatives-compatible TSV file with summary metrics and inclusion/exclusion information for each component from the ICA decomposition. desc-ICA_metrics.json                               Metadata about the metrics in ``desc-ICA_metrics.tsv``. desc-ICAAccepted_components.nii.gz                  High-kappa ICA coefficient feature set desc-ICAAcceptedZ_components.nii.gz                 Z-normalized spatial component maps report.txt                                          A summary report for the workflow with relevant
+Each map corresponds to the same component index in the mixing matrix and component table. desc-ICA_decomposition.json                         Metadata for the ICA decomposition. desc-tedana_metrics.tsv                             TEDICA component table.
+A BIDS Derivatives-compatible TSV file with summary metrics and inclusion/exclusion information for each component from the ICA decomposition. desc-tedana_metrics.json                            Metadata about the metrics in
+                                                    ``desc-tedana_metrics.tsv``.
+desc-ICAAccepted_components.nii.gz                  High-kappa ICA coefficient feature set desc-ICAAcceptedZ_components.nii.gz                 Z-normalized spatial component maps report.txt                                          A summary report for the workflow with relevant